Community Timber Frame Project

 *Adopt-A-Beam* Fundraiser:

-• $500 - Your name or personalized message will be woodburned into a timber beam as a lasting part of the structure’s history and story.
+• $500 - Your name, dedication, or personalized message will be woodburned into a timber beam as a lasting part of the structure’s history and story.

-In addition to our Adopt-A-Beam fundraising, I will be holding a fundraising sale on August 17 in front of my Columbia office with more than a hundred items (you may request the sale list beforehand with photos and descriptions).
-Open to barter for services/materials.
-AND volunteers welcome! :)
+In addition to Adopt-A-Beam, I will be holding a fundraising sale on November at my Columbia office with more than a hundred items (you may request the sale list beforehand with photos and descriptions).